New Brunswick Genealogy Records Online

 • York County

-Original Settlers of Cork Settlement, York County, New Brunswick, Canada.
+Original Settlers of Cork Settlement, York County, New Brunswick, Canada (archived Web page).
 Individuals who left Ireland and between 1841-1847 settled in Cork Settlement.

 The 1820 US Census of Matawascah (Madawaska) Parish, Penobscot County, Maine and York County, New Brunswick.
 Since the US claimed Madawaska on both sides of the St. John River, this census of Madawaska includes communities in today's New Brunswick.